keleustes/blog/content/armada-operator/_index.en.md

 - Investigate the feasibility of converting airship-armada functions into a Kubernetes operator pattern.

+{{% notice warning %}}
-- This is not a "replacement" for airship armada.
-This POC merely aims to highlight the potential advantages and pitfall in going in that direction.
+This is not a "replacement" for airship armada.
+This POC merely aims to highlight the potential advantages and pitfalls in going in that direction.
+{{% /notice %}}

 ## Lessons Learned